SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

    var welcomeMessage: String

 ..
-TODO: this example can't be swifttested, because variables can't be left uninitialized in the REPL.
+TESTME: this example can't be swifttested, because variables can't be left uninitialized in the REPL.
    It will need manual testing instead.